Frequently Asked Questions

 5. You will receive an e-mail acknowledging submission of your application on the registered e-mail id.

-As of now, our systems support applications filled in the English language only.
+As of now, our systems support applications filled in English language only

 Once the application is submitted, no changes will be accommodated.
-In case of submission of multiple applications, only the first submission will be taken into consideration and subsequent submissions will get rejected.
+In case of submission of multiple applications, first submission will be taken into consideration and subsequent submissions will get rejected.

-Post winning, all changes will be made with mutual consent, only in the best interest of the communities served / changed circumstances and consequently better impact, if so determined.
+Post winning, all changes will be made with mutual consent, only in the best interest of communities served / changed circumstances and consequently better impact if so determined.

 You will receive an e-mail acknowledging submission of your application.

 Yes.
 A list of documents is provided in the application form.
-Applicant organizations will have to upload scanned copy of all the required documents before submitting application.
+Applicant organization will have to upload scanned copy of all the required documents before submitting application.

 HCL Grant is open for NGOs from across India.
 Of the ₹ 5 Crore Grant award, the NGO will execute ₹ 1 Crore on the same project activities in HCL locations.
 As of now HCL is operational in Tamil Nadu, Uttar Pradesh, Karnataka, Telangana, Maharashtra, West Bengal, and Haryana.
 The execution plan in HCL location will be drawn in close consultation with HCL Foundation post the award and the location will be decided henceforth, in accordance with the need as well as the capacities of the winning NGO.